andreas-04/MakeItAwesome/Assets/Tests/howtoTest.md

 > Use Player Mode if you require a running instance of the game.
 This is commonly used for testing the movement of objects within the game.

 ### Step 2: Locate Testing Folder
-- Within this directory, ~/Tests, you have a directory with titled with your name.
+- Within this directory, ~/Tests/TestEditMode and ~/Tests/TestPlayMode, you have a directory titled with your name.
 All of your tests will be here.

-### Step 3: Create Assembly for your Code to link to the test assembly
+### Step 3: Create Assembly for your Code to link to the Test Assembly
 1. Follow these steps for both the Play and Edit Mode:
     - Go to "Assembly References".
     - Click the "+" button.